• Skip to primary navigation

 If you are making your own baguette at home, you need steam somehow in the baking process to get the loaf crusty.
 Either dampen the surface of the loaves with a mist of water, or place a pan of hot water in the oven below the bread.

-Don’t despair when a baguette goes stale on you the next day; celebrate.
-On this site you will find gorgeous recipes for both savoury and sweet puddings that call for stale bread.
+Don’t despair when a baguette goes stale on you the next day.
+Use in savoury or sweet puddings that call for stale bread, or use for pain perdu.

 Storage Hints